tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "In other words, you're risking an unlikely and temporary 3 or 4 for a probable and permanent 9 or 10."

 ## perfectionism
-- can actually be paralyzing
+- can be paralyzing
 - lead to low self-esteem and unhealthy relationships
 - often.
-A by-product of perfectionism is actually procrastination.
+A by-product of perfectionism is procrastination.
 - No one is perfect, and you shouldn't want to be.

 ## Tactics for dealing with haters